Daphney24/PayconiqTest/README.md

 ### Reporters

-Once you ran your tests you can generate the reports Extent Reports to communicate pass/failure.
+Once you run the tests the reports will be generated in Extent Reports format to communicate pass/failure.It also includes the default HTML reports as well.

-_Note: To look at the results in IDE, open the folder test-output/Report/test/ExtentReport.html
+Note: To look at the results in IDE, open the folder test-output/Report/test/ExtentReport.html